Preserve Crab Creek

 EMAIL COUNTY COMMISSION

-County Commissioners will make the final decisions about the comprehensive plan.
-Please email them at least once before they vote on the plan, which could be as early as December.
+Please email them at least once before they vote on the plan, which could be as early as May.
 Feel free to email them again, but vary your message.
 Always be polite.
 These are smart, decent, hard-working people who care about the county as much as we do:

 (828) 697-4808, firstname.lastname@example.org